security-force-monitor/research-handbook/source/source-publication-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This attribute is used to record the full, official name of a publisher or publication.
-This can be the security force itself (such as Nigerian Army), a news organization (such as Reuters), a non-profit organization (such as Amnesty International), an user account on social media (such as @CapitaineIb226), or other similar types of publishers of information.
+This can be the security force itself (such as Nigerian Army), a news organization (such as Reuters), a non-profit organization (such as Amnesty International), a user account on social media (such as @CapitaineIb226), or other similar types of publishers of information.